Running After Leg Day: Yes or No?

 Analyze Your Goals

-If you are like most runners, you are running for fitness and maybe to get a bit faster along the way.
-If this describes you, think about how you will best achieve these goals.
+If you are like most runners, you are running for fitness and performance gains.
+But these are two very different goals.

-When searching and striving for overall higher fitness, using both cardiovascular and strength training activities provide excellent balance.
+When striving for fitness gains, using both cardiovascular and strength training activities provides excellent balance.
 Having said that, you may need to make some concessions.
-If you decide to engage in a comprehensive weight lifting regiment you, may find yourself unable to run every day after a quality lift.
+If you decide to engage in a comprehensive weight lifting regiment you may find yourself unable to run every day after a quality lift.
 And guess what?
 That’s okay!

 If your goal is to build muscle and strength, you probably don’t want to run before lifting, especially the lower body.
 Lifting with a tired body and fatigued muscles is less likely to help build the strength you desire.